waydabber/BetterDisplay/README.md

 ## Usage

-_Note: this tutorial is for the v1.1.x version of the app, currently available as beta but preferred over the old v1.0.x stable version._

 BetterDummy has several uses and lots of features but most users tend to use it to create a mirrored dummy to use custom resolutions on Apple Silicon machines.
 Follow these steps to do this:

 1. Start the app and locate the app menu (you'll see a BetterDummy icon in the menu bar).